-The bill aims to enhance the regulation of fire protection sprinkler systems by ensuring that all work is conducted by licensed contractors and certified fitters.
-It introduces new provisions that require the state director of fire protection or their representative to investigate alleged violations of the law.
-Fire code officials are empowered to request evidence of licensing from contractors, and failure to provide such evidence will be considered an infraction.
-Additionally, if a contractor is found to be unlicensed or in violation of the law, fire code officials can issue stop work orders until compliance is achieved.
-The bill also allows fire code officials to assess whether public safety necessitates the removal or replacement of sprinkler systems installed by unlicensed contractors.
+The bill aims to enhance the regulation of fire protection sprinkler systems by ensuring that all work is performed by licensed contractors and certified fitters.
+It introduces new sections to chapter 18.160 RCW, which mandate that the state director of fire protection or their representative investigate alleged violations.
+Fire code officials are empowered to request evidence of licensing from contractors and can issue stop work orders if violations are found.
+Additionally, the bill allows fire code officials to determine if public safety necessitates the removal or replacement of systems installed by unlicensed contractors and requires notification to the state director for further investigation in such cases.

 Statutes affected: Original bill: 18.270.070